The London firm has scored some wins against Gabon and set its sights on Singapore

 Berwin Leighton Paisner was formed from the merger of Berwin Leighton with Paisner & Co in 2001, and within five years came to be regarded as one of the London market’s success stories.
-It doubled its turnover during that period and became famous for a strength in every facet of law relating to commercial real estate.
+It doubled its turnover during that period and became famous for its strength in the commercial real estate sector.

 The merged firm established an international arbitration practice led by Michael Polonsky with a construction disputes slant.
 Initially, the team was supplemented by members of the firm’s construction group and later by members of a Russian firm that was absorbed in 2009.

-Then in 2009, the firm laterally recruited Nic Fletcher from Clifford Chance, who had worked under John Beechey (now chair of the ICC International Court of Arbitration).
+That year, the firm also laterally recruited Nic Fletcher from Clifford Chance, who had worked under John Beechey (now chair of the ICC International Court of Arbitration).
 His arrival has increased the practice’s momentum and attracted new clients.

 Among his other credentials, Fletcher is a member of the ICC’s standing task force on the New York Convention and a member of the executive committee of the Foundation for International Arbitration Advocacy.